Commitment to Excellence

-Almost 70 years later, having grown substantially in size, the firm remains a strong presence in Hartford and has increased the scope of its offerings to a full array of legal services which have been available for decades.
+Over 70 years later, having grown substantially in size, the firm remains a strong presence in Hartford and has increased the scope of its offerings to a full array of legal services which have been available for decades.
 Though the firm may seem different at first glance, it is important to note that we have remained true to our roots and our founders’ standards and values: commitment to our clients’ success, adherence to sound legal and business ethics, and contributions to the community.

 Reid and Riege’s top priority is working as a team internally and with our clients to provide high quality professional services and legal solutions designed to meet their business and personal objectives.
 We have built a reputation based on our values and the high standards of our work that we effectively and efficiently deliver to a diverse range of clients, including publicly traded companies, closely held businesses, financial institutions, nonprofits, health care organizations and individuals.

 “I am proud of what the firm has been able to accomplish over the years.
 Our culture, team approach, and dedication to the community make us a successful firm that is able to serve a wide variety of legal needs.
 Being proactive enables us to adjust to changes in the environment and helps us control the future of Reid and Riege.
 To our current clients, thank you for your relationship with the firm.
 To those we have not yet worked with, we look forward to the opportunity.”